ot4i/ace-demo-pipeline/demo-infrastructure/README-jenkins.md

 For Windows, the ACE_COMMAND environment variable may need to be changed to match a locally-installed version of ACE (currently set to 12.0.7).

 For Linux, the ACE build container image may need to be created first.
-Using a container stops the Jenkins environment (for example, Java level) from affecting ACE commands, and ensures a consistent environment for building ACE artifacts.
+The use of a container to run ACE commands ensures that the Jenkins environment (for example, Java level) does not affect ACE commands, and ensures a consistent environment for building ACE artifacts.
 See the [ace-minimal-build](/demo-infrastructure/docker/ace-minimal-build) directory for information on building the image.

 Once those values have been updated and containers built if needed, then the pipeline can be constructed, but it may be a good idea to change "GitHub API usage" under "Configure System"